-DISQUALIFYING FACTORS FOR SCHOOL DAY EXTRA-CURRICULAR ACTIVITIES AND FIELD TRIPS
+DISQUALIFYING FACTORS FOR ATHLETICS, SCHOOL DAY EXTRA-CURRICULAR ACTIVITIES, AND FIELD TRIPS

 - 1. Having the following referrals by date (at least 1 being a Level 2 or higher). - a.
 More than 2 by the first quarter - b.
 More than 4 by the end of the first semester - c.
 More than 5 by the end of the third semester - 2.
 Having been removed from or been written a referral at an extra-curricular activities/dance. - 3.
-Possessing a GPA lower than a 2.0 as reported in Skyward.
+Possessing a GPA lower than a 2.0 as reported in Skyward. - 4.
+Failing a class.